 If you’re driving and you happen to be yawning, frequently blinking, have difficulty remembering the last few miles you’ve driven and are drifting out of your lane, it may be best to pull over.
 Whether or not you’ve taken the pledge, taking a break to rest is a better choice when compared to the consequences of drowsy driving.
 Hopefully this pledge will continue to spread awareness and decrease the number of car accidents caused by fatigued driving.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. is a personal injury law firm that helps victims who have been injured in a car accident in Washington, D.C., Greenbelt, Maryland and Fairfax, Virginia.
+Koonz, McKenney, Johnson & DePaolis L.L.P. is a personal injury law firm that helps victims who have been injured in a car accident in Washington, D.C.
+Contact us today for a free consultation.